brianchirls/ChromaGL/README.md

 		- channel: select an output channel (overrides `channel` parameter to method)
 - channel: select an output channel 0 = red, 1 = blue, 2 = green

-returns array of key id's, in case you want to remove them later

 `.removeChromaKey(id)`

 - id = single or array of integers of keys to delete

 `.setThreshold(id, threshold, fuzzy)`: Change chroma key parameters for distance threshold

 - id = key to modify
 - threshold = Euclidean distance cutoff
 - fuzzy (optional) = float >= 1.0, multiple of threshold as outer limit of feathering

 `.go(frameRate, play)`: Start a draw loop that updates and paints keyed image to canvas for every frame

 - frameRate (optional) = frames per second
 - play (optional) = true/false, should we start playing the video

 `.stop(pause)`: Stop draw loop

 - pause (optional) = true/false, should we pause the video

 `.refresh(clear, noThrottle)`: Update frame from video and paint to canvas

 - clear: true/false whether to clear the canvas first
 - noThrottle: true/false.
 Unless true, refresh will only paint canvas if there is a new frame or chroma parameters have changed

 `.paint()`: Paints current video frame to target canvas

 `.draw(image, target, channel, invert)`:  Not implemented yet.
 Will allow painting of images to canvas using partial alpha masks from different channels

 - invert = bool, invert alpha mask

 Notes
 -----